netmod-wg/schedule-yang/draft-ietf-netmod-schedule-yang.md

    useful parameters as needed.
 For example, in a  scheduling context with multiple system sources to feed the schedules, the "source" and "precedence" parameters may be needed to reflect how schedules from different sources should be prioritised.

-#  Features and Augmentations

-   The "ietf-schedule" data model defines the recurrence related groupings using a modular approach.
-Basic, intermediate, and advanced representation of recurrence groupings are defined, with each reusing the previous one and adding more parameters.
-   To allow for different options, two features are defined in the data model:

-   *  'basic-recurrence-supported'
-   *  'icalendar-recurrence-supported'

-   {{features}} provides an example about how that could be used.
-Implementations may support a basic recurrence rule or an advanced one as needed, by declaring different features.
-Whether only one or both features are supported is implementation specific and depend on specific scheduling context.

-   These groupings can also be augmented to support specific needs.
-As an example,
-   {{augments}} demonstrates how additional parameters can be added to comply with specifc schedule needs.

 #  Note and Restrictions